amaroteam/front-end-challenge/challenge-description.md

 ## Requirements

 - The page must be responsive.
 If possible, use a _mobile-first_ approach.
-- FOr each item on the catalog, the following information must be present on the page:
+- For each item on the catalog, the following information must be present on the page:
     - Image
     - Name
     - Price